nanaijoel/ObjectDetection_SE_PR1/README.md

 # Features

-- Detects shapes like triangles, circles, and rectangles.
+- Detects shapes like triangles, circles, and rectangles, pentagons and hexagons.
 - Recognizes objects in different colors (e.g., red, green, blue).
 - Supports image-based and live webcam detection modes.
 - In GUI mode, you can filter by a single shape type or view all shape types together.